-Regarding features, most of what has been leaked or reported involves the AirPods 3.
-Very little has been divulged about the AirPods Pro 2, but the odds are high that these buds share many of the same features as its speculated counterparts.
+Very little else has been divulged about the AirPods Pro 2, but the odds are high that these buds share many of the same features as its speculated counterparts.

-This includes an advanced transparency mode to warn users of incoming hazards and voice recognition that can interrupt playback on preset conditions, bone conduction technology, third-party app support, and compatibility with the upcoming Apple AirTags to make locating misplaced AirPods simpler.
+This includes an advanced transparency mode to warn users of incoming hazards and voice recognition that can interrupt playback on preset conditions, bone conduction technology, third-party app support, and compatibility with the Apple AirTag to make locating misplaced AirPods simpler.
 All or most of these could end up being featured on the AirPods Pro 2, but don’t quote on us this.

-You can expect many iOS 14 goodies to come part of the package as well like automatic switching, Dolby Atmos support, and spatial audio that will create a theater-like experience for listeners.
+You can also expect many goodies originally introduced by iOS 14, like automatic switching, Dolby Atmos support, and spatial audio that will create a theater-like experience for listeners.
 Another feature to keep on your radar is Headphones Accommodation for frequency adjustments and sound amplification, along with Hearing Health, which provides updates to users on whether they’re listening to music too loudly.